eddiethedean/synnamon/README.md

 ## What is it?

-**Synnamon** is a simple Python package that looks up synonyms using a built in thesaurus json file.
+**Synnamon** is a simple Python package that looks up synonyms using a built in thesaurus shelve file.

 ## Where to get it
 The source code is currently hosted on GitHub at: